grammyjs/website/site/docs/guide/context.md

 :::

 Naturally, every other method on `ctx.api` has a shortcut with the correct pre-filled values, such as `ctx.replyWithPhoto` to reply with a photo, or `ctx.exportChatInviteLink` to get an invite link for the respective chat.
-If you want an overview of what shortcuts exist, Autocomplete is your friend, along with the [grammY API Reference](https://doc.deno.land/https://deno.land/x/grammy/mod.ts/~/Context).
+If you want an overview of what shortcuts exist, autocomplete is your friend, along with the [grammY API Reference](https://doc.deno.land/https://deno.land/x/grammy/mod.ts/~/Context).

 Note that you may not want to react in the same chat always.
 In this case, you can just fall back to using `ctx.api` methods, and specify all options when calling them.